chrischiedo/chrischiedo.github.io/resume.md

 I am an Electrical/Computer Engineer by training.
-I have spent a good chunk of my professional life working in the technical training space: as a software development trainer, electrical engineering instructor, a technical curriculum developer, and as a Head of Department (ICT and Engineering) in a technical training institute.
+I have spent a good chunk of my professional life working in the technical training space: as a software development trainer, electrical engineering instructor, a technical curriculum developer, and a technical content developer.
+I have also served as a Head of Department (ICT and Engineering) in a technical training institute.

 Most recently, I worked as a Technical Writer/Content Developer and the team lead for the Nairobi [identity platform documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/)